Mostar: Sports

 One of the most popular sports in Mostar is football.
 The two most successful teams are HŠK Zrinjski and FK Velež.
 FK Velež won the Yugoslav Cup in 1981 and in 1986, which was one of the most significant accomplishments this club has achieved.
 Since the Bosnian War, each club has generally been supported by a particular ethnic group (Velež for the Bosniaks and Zrinjski for the Croats).
 The matches between the two clubs are some of the country's most intense matches.
-Since the start of the Premier League of Bosnia and Herzegovina, HŠK Zrinjski has won eight championships.
+Since the start of the Premier League of Bosnia and Herzegovina, HŠK Zrinjski has won nine championships.

 In basketball, HKK Zrinjski Mostar competes at the nation's highest level while the Zrinjski banner also represents the city in the top handball league.
 Vahid Halilhodžić, a former Bosnian football player and current manager of the Morocco national football team, started his professional career in FK Velež Mostar.

 In 2011, rugby union football club RK Herceg was founded.
 The club competes in national leagues within Bosnia & Herzegovina and in the regional league Adria Sevens.

 Another popular sport in Mostar is swimming.
-There are three swimming teams in Mostar: PK Velež, KVS Orka and APK Zrinjski.
+There are three swimming teams in Mostar: PK Velež, KVS Orka, and APK Zrinjski.
 The best Bosnian-Herzegovinian swimmer, Lana Pudar, is from Mostar.
 Mostar has plenty of talented swimmers despite having just one 25-meter pool and one 12.5-meter pool.

 In mountaineering, the local HPS chapter was called HPD "Prenj".
 It was liquidated on 20 January 1939.